The Cyclades · Naxos

 A note from Hala

 Naxos is the island that breaks every cliché the Cyclades is sold on.
-It's the biggest — 430 square kilometres versus Santorini's 76.
+It's the biggest: 430 square kilometres versus Santorini's 76.
 It has mountains; Mt.
 Zas at 1,004 m is the highest peak in the whole archipelago.
-It has farms — potato fields, grazing herds, its own PDO cheese (graviera) and PGI potato — so the cooking is land-driven, not just sea-driven.
+It has farms — potato fields, grazing herds, its own PDO cheese (graviera) and PGI potato — so the cooking is as much about the land as the sea.
 And it has the Portara: a 2,500-year-old marble doorway on a tied islet at the harbour, the only piece left of a never-finished Temple of Apollo, the most photographed sunset frame on the island.

 Quick take

-Naxos is the Cyclades island most travellers should start with — it's the easiest to ferry to, the most varied to drive, the cheapest to eat well in, and the one where the Greek-island idea is least watered down.
+Naxos is the Cyclades island most travellers should start with: it's the easiest to ferry to, the most varied to drive, the cheapest to eat well in, and the one where the Greek-island idea is least watered down.
 May, June, September are the windows: warm, uncrowded, the mountain hike is doable.
 August is genuinely hot and Chora gets busy by ferry-day standards.
-Off-season Naxos stays half-open — unlike most Cyclades — because the island has a year-round population.
+Off-season Naxos stays half-open, unlike most of the Cyclades, because the island has a year-round population.

 The Zones